Ascending pharyngeal artery

 The ascending pharyngeal artery is an artery of the neck that supplies the pharynx.

-Its named branches are the inferior tympanic artery, pharyngeal artery, and posterior meningeal artery. inferior tympanic artery, and the meningeal branches (including the posterior meningeal artery).
+Its named branches are the inferior tympanic artery, pharyngeal artery, and posterior meningeal artery (one of the meningeal branches).

 Anatomy

 The ascending pharyngeal artery is a long and slender vessel.

 It is deeply seated in the neck, beneath the other branches of the external carotid and under the stylopharyngeus muscle.
 It lies just superior to the bifurcation of the common carotid arteries.

 Origin

 It is the smallest and first medial branch of proximal external carotid artery, arising from the medial surface of the artery.
-Typically the ascending thyroid artery arises from the external carotid before the ascending pharyngeal, but in variant anatomy the thyroid may arise earlier from the bifurcation or common carotid.
+Typically the superior thyroid artery arises from the external carotid before the ascending pharyngeal, but in variant anatomy the thyroid may arise earlier from the bifurcation or common carotid.

 Course and relations

 The artery ascends vertically in between the internal carotid artery and the pharynx to reach the base of the skull.

 The artery is crossed by the styloglossus muscle and stylopharyngeus muscle.
 The longus capitis muscle is situated posterior to the artery.